PhilipColtharp/Outlook-VBA-Attachment-List/README.md

 2. Intendend use: add the string "```<attachment list>```" to user's Outlook e-mail signatures
 3. Alternate use: mannualy put the string "```<attachment list>```" in an e-mail
 4. When e-mail is sent, the first occurance of the string  "```<attachment list>```" is replaced.
 It is replaced by a list of e-mail attacments -or- it is replaced by nothing, if no attachments are present.
+5. To use Reply macros, first select (aka highlight) the e-mail in the folder with a left cick or keyboard, then use reply  from the ribbon or

 *Does not work with OLE objects

 *Ignores file attacmentents that are in image elements in the message body.

+*Added Reply and Reply All versions of the macros.
+These record the names of the attachments from the e-mail from which the the current e-mail was created via a Reply ro Replay all event.